Financial Planning Tools

 Saving money adequately across your lifetime is the most difficult challenge that you and your family face.

 Prior to retirement, you must produce earned income to cover current expenses.
-Furthermore, you must produce excess income and control your expenditures to allow for adequate personal savings rates.
+On top of that you must produce excess income and control your expenditures to allow for adequate personal savings rates.
 Your personal savings rate will largely determine whether you will build up enough assets for the unknown and uncertain future that lies decades in front of you.
-In retirement, your cash flow management challenge shifts from saving for retirement to retirement expenditure management.
-Your retirement investment assets and investment income must be adequate for your retirement expenses, yet you cannot know how long your retirement savings will last.

 A positive difference between current earned income and household expenditures – or plain old financial savings – usually results from awareness and intentional control of personal consumption.